History of Ireland: Protestant ascendancy (1691–1800)

 The majority of the people of Ireland were Catholic peasants; they were very poor and largely inert politically during the eighteenth century, as many of their leaders converted to Protestantism to avoid severe economic and political penalties.
 Nevertheless, there was a growing Catholic cultural awakening underway.
 There were two Protestant groups.
 The Presbyterians in Ulster in the North lived in much better economic conditions but had virtually no political power.
 Power was held by a small group of Anglo-Irish families, who were loyal to the Anglican Church of Ireland.
 They owned the great bulk of the farmland, where the work was done by the Catholic peasants.
 Many of these families lived in England and were absentee landlords, whose loyalty was basically to England.
 The Anglo-Irish who lived in Ireland became increasingly identified as Irish nationalists, and were resentful of the English control of their island.
 Their spokesmen, such as Jonathan Swift and Edmund Burke, sought more local control.

-Jacobite resistance in Ireland was finally ended after the Battle of Aughrim in July 1691.
-The Penal Laws that had been relaxed somewhat after the Restoration were reinforced more thoroughly after this war, as the infant Anglo-Irish Ascendancy wanted to ensure that the Irish Roman Catholics would not be in a position to repeat their rebellions.
+Jacobite resistance in Ireland eventually ended after the Battle of Aughrim in July 1691.
+The Penal laws that had been relaxed somewhat, but after the Restoration were reinforced more thoroughly after this war, as the infant Anglo-Irish Ascendancy wanted to ensure that the Irish Roman Catholics would not be in a position to repeat their rebellions.
 Power was held by the 5% who were Protestants belonging to the Church of Ireland.
 They controlled all major sectors of the Irish economy, the bulk of the farmland, the legal system, local government and held strong majorities in both houses of the Irish Parliament.
 They strongly distrusted the Presbyterians in Ulster and were convinced that the Catholics should have minimal rights.
 They did not have full political control because the government in London had superior authority and treated Ireland as a backward colony.
 When the American colonies revolted in the 1770s, the Ascendency wrested multiple concessions to strengthen its power.
 They did not seek independence because they knew they were heavily outnumbered and ultimately depended upon the British Army to guarantee their security.

 Subsequent Irish antagonism toward England was aggravated by the economic situation of Ireland in the 18th century.
 Some absentee landlords managed their estates inefficiently, and food tended to be produced for export rather than for domestic consumption.
 Two very cold winters near the end of the Little Ice Age led directly to a famine between 1740 and 1741, which killed about 400,000 people and caused over 150,000 Irish to leave the island.
 In addition, Irish exports were reduced by the Navigation Acts from the 1660s, which placed tariffs on Irish products entering England, but exempted English goods from tariffs on entering Ireland.
 Despite this, most of the 18th century was relatively peaceful in comparison with the preceding two centuries, and the population doubled to over four million.